AgustinQuetto/nodejs-authentication/README.md

 -   It is determined by prior.
 Environment variable, productive constant, development constant, local constant.
 -   The priority responds to the value of the NODE_DEV environment variable.
 If the environment variable of a specific configuration is defined, it will be taken as a priority first.

+User model extension:

+-   The idea of this server base is have an abstraction of methods, keeping the core code unchanged and impacting through the configuration.
+-   If you need to extend the user's model, you can do so by adding properties in UserModelCustomProps.
+This will be unified to the model.

 Terminal commands:

 -   npm run local (local development)